Jayalekshmirj95/Efficient_coding_in_Python/README.md

 # How to improve the efficiency of your python program
 Hi, I am going to take you through some of the things you can simply do to increase the efficiency of your python program.
 As you read through this, you will understand these are all basic things we often ignore or forget to implement even though we are aware of them.

 Let me first explain a little bit about the project that we are working on.
 So PDQ is a company that has two software products- PDQ Deploy & PDQ Inventory.
-They sell licenses to their customers to use these products for the alloacted time.
+They sell licenses to their customers to use these products for the allocated period of time.
 Our task is to create a table which contains all the historical invoices starting from January 2017.
 We have around 7 source tables that we can use to create the resultant table called Invoices.
 BigQuery is the platform where PDQ has stored these tables for now.
 From there we can get the data using Python to connect with BigQuery and then do the processing and manipulations to get the final output.

 ## How did we find out the code execution time is becoming a problem
 So this is how we implemented this usecase.
 We first connect with bigquery in Python, and do some queries to pull the data out from bigquery database and then do the manipulations using Pandas dataframe operations.
 As part of the task, we had to join different tables and did the joining conditions in Python too which at the end I realized was a mistake.\